maxdesalle/website/content/posts/understanding-many-worlds.md

 mechanics seriously and figuring out its implications.
 There are no additional, ad hoc assumptions here.

+This is why calling Many-Worlds an 'interpretation' is misleading.
+It is quantum theory taken literally.
+Collapse interpretations, by contrast, are extra rules pasted on top.

 We will cover later on in the article where each version of Bob resides, and why they can't communicate with each other.

 But first, if an observer in the room becomes entangled with each branch, what about the rest of the world?
 Won't it eventually become entangled as well?
-The answer is, yes.
+The answer is, yes, but before that, let's go over what *interference* is.

 ### **5.3 Interference**